SuwaidAslam/Multipage_Plolty_Dash_Dashboard/README.md

 ```
 $ pip install -r requirements.txt
 ```
-- Run: Streamlit run index.py
+- Run index.py file

 ## Contact

-For any feedback or queries, please reach out to me at [suwaidaslam@gmail.com](suwaidaslam@gmail.com) or My Linkedin @suwaidaslam.
+For any feedback or queries, you can reach out to me at [suwaidaslam@gmail.com](suwaidaslam@gmail.com) or My Linkedin @suwaidaslam.